 Marx did not set out his theory of history in great detail.
 Accordingly, it has to be constructed from a variety of texts, both those where he attempts to apply a theoretical analysis to past and future historical events, and those of a more purely theoretical nature.
 Of the latter, the 1859 Preface to A Critique of Political Economy has achieved canonical status.
 However, The German Ideology, co-written with Engels in 1845, is a vital early source in which Marx first sets out the basics of the outlook of historical materialism.
 We shall briefly outline both texts, and then look at the reconstruction of Marx’s theory of history in the hands of his philosophically most influential recent exponent, G.A.
 Cohen, who builds on the interpretation of the early Russian Marxist Plekhanov.

-In The German Ideology Marx and Engels contrast their new materialist method with the idealism which had characterised previous German thought.
+In The German Ideology Marx and Engels contrast their new materialist method with the idealism that had characterised previous German thought.
 Accordingly, they take pains to set out the ‘premises of the materialist method’.
 They start, they say, from ‘real human beings’, emphasising that human beings are essentially productive, in that they must produce their means of subsistence in order to satisfy their material needs.
 The satisfaction of needs engenders new needs of both a material and social kind, and forms of society arise corresponding to the state of development of human productive forces.
 Material life determines, or at least ‘conditions’ social life, and so the primary direction of social explanation is from material production to social forms, and thence to forms of consciousness.
 As the material means of production develop, ‘modes of co-operation’ or economic structures rise and fall, and eventually communism will become a real possibility once the plight of the workers and their awareness of an alternative motivates them sufficiently to become revolutionaries.

 In the sketch of The German Ideology, all the key elements of historical materialism are present, even if the terminology is not yet that of Marx’s more mature writings.
 Marx’s statement in 1859 Preface renders much the same view in sharper form.
 Cohen’s reconstruction of Marx’s view in the Preface begins from what Cohen calls the Development Thesis, which is pre-supposed, rather than explicitly stated in the Preface.
 This is the thesis that the productive forces tend to develop, in the sense of becoming more powerful, over time.
 This states not that they always do develop, but that there is a tendency for them to do so.
 The productive forces are the means of production, together with productively applicable knowledge: technology, in other words.
 The next thesis is the primacy thesis, which has two aspects.
 The first states that the nature of the economic structure is explained by the level of development of the productive forces, and the second that the nature of the superstructure — the political and legal institutions of society— is explained by the nature of the economic structure.
 The nature of a society’s ideology, which is to say the religious, artistic, moral and philosophical beliefs contained within society, is also explained in terms of its economic structure, although this receives less emphasis in Cohen’s interpretation.
 Indeed many activities may well combine aspects of both the superstructure and ideology: a religion is constituted by both institutions and a set of beliefs.